 “Without the help of passionate volunteers interested in protecting Costa Rica’s wildlife we cannot function to our fullest - there are simply not enough hours in the day to care for our precious animals.
 Hardworking volunteers are what keep our operation running smoothly and efficiently.”
 Victoria, Volunteer Coordinator

-You will be staying with your family in the cottages which are located at the edge of the rescue centre and have fantastic views into the surrounding rainforest with mountain ranges looming in the distance.
-You will wake up to the sounds of the tropical birds and hear the calls of the monkeys throughout the day!
+You will be staying with your family in the cottages which are located a 5 minute walk from the sanctuary.
+The cottages have fantastic views into the surrounding rainforest with mountain ranges looming in the distance.
+You will wake up to the sounds of the tropical birds and often hear the calls of wild monkeys!

-All main meals are included and will be provided throughout your family's placement.
+All main meals are included and will be provided throughout your placement.

 Here are typical examples of the food you will have: